 Share clothing or shop thrift shops for items to add to your wardrobe.
 Take the initiative and start a clothing swap of your own in your neighborhood or among family members or schedule an online swap with friends on Zoom or other digital meeting places.
 Now is a good time to learn to repair your clothing by mending rips or tears, replacing lost buttons or even fixing floppy soles on sneakers.
 Choose clothing made from earth-friendly materials instead of micro-fiber or other synthetic fibers.
 Use planet-friendly hair ties, or wear clothing from eco-conscious companies such as these.

 Learn and grow

 Find a class to learn more about the planet.
 The Farm Bureau offers master gardening or urban forestry classes in almost every state.
 The Smiling Gardener’s free course will help you grow your own food.
-Victory Gardens are surging back, so think about starting a small garden if you have even a little space.
+Think about starting a small garden if you have even a little space.
 Take other free online sustainability courses here.

 Read more at Living on the Cheap about gardening: